openfl/lime.openfl.org/_docs/advanced-setup/air.md

 title: Setup AIR
 ---

-[Adobe AIR](https://airsdk.dev) is a cross-platform framework used by a wide range of applications and games.
+[Adobe AIR](https://airsdk.dev) is a cross-platform framework used by a wide range of applications and games on desktop and mobile.
+AIR can run on Windows, macOS, Linux, iOS, and Android.
 While AIR was originally created by Adobe, it is currently maintained with active development of new features by HARMAN.
 See [The future of Adobe AIR](https://theblog.adobe.com/the-future-of-adobe-air/) and [HARMAN's AIR SDK Website](https://airsdk.dev) for more details.

 ## Automatic Install